aspose-cells/Aspose.Cells-API-References/english/nodejs-cpp/abstracttextloadoptions/_index.md

 **Remarks**

-If you do not want to use the region  saved in the file, please reset it after reading the file.
+The regional settings may be used for initializing some features for the workbook such as fonts, themes, and so on.
+For text based file formats, such as CSV, HTML, ..., the regional setting also will be used to detect number formats and parse text values to numeric or datetime values for cells.
+This setting will be kept for the instantiated workbook later, that is, [WorkbookSettings.Region](../workbooksettings.region/) of the workbook will use the same region with this property.

 ### getDefaultStyleSettings() {#getDefaultStyleSettings--}

+<b>@deprecated.</b> Please use the 'defaultStyleSettings' property instead.
 Gets the default style settings for initializing styles of the workbook

 ```javascript
 getDefaultStyleSettings() : DefaultStyleSettings;